Blind Arizona Couple Fight For Accessibility Awareness

 “Skateboard, skateboard,” Allison said.
 “See?
 It’s pretty abstract."

 It’s less abstract now.
-Shortly after, Arabella Hilliker was born, at 7 pounds, 14 ounces.
+Shortly after this interview, Arabella Hilliker was born, at 7 pounds, 14 ounces.
 She has no visual disabilities detected.
 But her parents are fighting for a world where that doesn’t matter so much.

 For more information about the Hillikers, visit www.blindaccessjournal.com.